inkVerb/VIP/401/Lesson-09.md

 *Note other commands and even a test in the script will change the `$?` value*

-*This is why we need the magical pass-exit line immediately after a vital child script*
+*This is why we need the one line exit pass immediately after a vital child script*

 *There are other ways to exit when a vital child script fails, such as putting the entire child script in an `if` test or trailing the child script with an `|| exit`, but that makes the script difficult to read and may not properly pass the `exit` status*